-Alerts offer peace of mind and timely warnings
+AMI Water Meters offer peace of mind and timely warnings

-Madison Moves to AMI Meters
+Madison Moves to AMI WATER Meters

 In 2012, the City of Madison (Wisconsin) Water Utility upgraded to AMI technology.
 Previously, technicians read every meter, and the utility sent out invoices every six months.
 The mechanical system became obsolete, and it was difficult to obtain parts.
 Now, with smart water meters, customers receive a monthly bill that encourages them to track their monthly, daily and even hourly water usage online.

 The AMI system cost about $14 million.
 The utility predicts a six-year payback for installation of about 64,000 metering systems.